LLuisJ/OBF/README.md

 #### Disclaimer: The generated assembly is not guaranteed to be stable/fast/efficient or anything else.
 This is a hobby project to learn assembly.
 If you want to make it better, I would be happy if you create a pr and improve something.

-Currently supported is only elf x86/x64 (Windows x86/x64 support is experimental, but examples run without any problems).
+Currently supported is win32 x86/x64 and elf x86/x64.

-In the examples folder is a helloworld and mandelbrot example, both compile successfully.
+In the examples folder are a few examples, all compile without problems.

 nasm and a linker (ld/link) both need to be in the path.